HeavyHelium/mandelPy/MandelC/README.md

 ```

-The output, if run in generation mode, should be somthing of the kind\:
+The output, if run in generation mode, should be something of the kind\:

 ![MandelBrotSet](./image2.png)